hazyavocado/filawinder/README.md

 Then the filament went up and down a lot as the motor cycled on and off too much.
 It was speeding up/down too rapidly.
 Also it was going too fast.
 So here we are.
 The changes are all made to FilaWinder_11.ino:

-This line changes max motor speed.
+Below changes max motor speed.
 Default is 1.7, i'm running it at 0.4:
 290  int ScaledOutput = (Output * 0.4);             //Scale the Output from 0-150 to 0-255)   default is output * 1.7

-This is accel.
-It speeds up at 20 units/cycle
+Below is accel.
+It speeds up at 20 units/cycle:
 295 if ( (puller_speed - puller_speed_old) > 20) puller_speed = puller_speed_old + 20; //default is 25

-Decel is -4 u/c
+Decel is -4 u/c:
 296  if ( (puller_speed - puller_speed_old) < -4) puller_speed =  puller_speed_old - 4;  //default is 25